Maryland turns to a trusted combo to edge Notre Dame and reach the men’s lacrosse Final Four

 Duke then added the game-winner in the final minute of overtime on Joe Robertson’s diving bounce shot from close range.
 Loyola was seeking its first Final Four bid since 2016.

-Maryland has faced Duke just once since joining the Big Ten before the 2015 season.
+Maryland has faced Duke just once since it joined the Big Ten before the 2015 season.
 That came in 2018, a 13-8 loss in the Final Four in Foxborough, Mass.
-The Terrapins are 6-3 against Duke under Tillman, including a 2-1 mark in national semifinals.
+The Terrapins are 6-3 against Duke under Tillman, including 2-1 in national semifinals.

-Maryland eliminated Duke in 2011 and 2012 before falling in the NCAA title game each time.
-Since Tillman’s arrival in 2011, the Terrapins only missed the Final Four in 2013 and 2019; the 2020 event was canceled because of the coronavirus pandemic.
+Maryland eliminated Duke in 2011 and 2012 before falling in the title game each time.
+Since Tillman’s arrival in 2011, the Terrapins missed the Final Four only in 2013 and 2019; the 2020 event was canceled because of the coronavirus pandemic.

-Maryland has won 16 straight since last season, the program’s longest run since 2016.
+Maryland has won 16 straight dating from last season, the program’s longest run since 2016.

 “I know we’ve got a big challenge next week,” Tillman said.
 “Just so thankful to represent our school and our state and our fans for one more week.
 [We’re] going to a place that every young guy dreams of going.”

-Read more on College Sports:
+Read more on college sports: